-The Statement of Cash Flows summarises the Cry's cash payments and receipts for the year and the level of cash at the end of the financial year.
+The Statement of Cash Flows summarises the Coy's cash payments and receipts for the year and the level of cash at the end of the financial year.

-Cash in this statement refers to bank deposits and investments capable of being, guickly converted to cash.
+F33h in 6% statement refers to bank deposits and investments capable of being, guickly converted to caph.

-The City's cash arises from, and is used in, two main areas:
+The City's cash arises from, and is used in, two main array:

-- Cash flows from operating activities summarises all income and expenses relating to City operations, including service delivery and maintenance - Cash flows from investing Activities relates to capital works payments recorded as assets in the Statement of Financial Position as well as recripcs for the sale of assers.
+- Cash flows from operating activities semmarises all income and expenses relating to City operations, including service delivery and maintenance - Cash flows from Investing Activities relates to capital works payments recorded as assets in the Statement of Financial Position as well as recripcs for the sale of assets.